 What to expect

-Take photos and live-tweet before the performance, during intermission, and after the performance.
-(Just no audio or video recording, please.)
-Use the hashtag #AtGAyre and @atgtheatre on Facebook, Instagram, Twitter and Snapchat.
+Take photos and live-tweet all night, including during the show!
+(Just no flash, and absolutely no audio or video recording, please.)
+Use the hashtag #AtGBoheme and tag @AtGTheatre (social links below).

 What to read

 Check out these articles and previews

 4 NNNNs: La Bohème set in contemporary Toronto soars | NOW Magazine